drago-ex/translator/readme.md

 }
 ```

-Macro for translation in template:
+##  Macro for translation in template

 ```latte
 {_'hello.word'}